jackd248/clockwork-ai/README.md

 If you want to compare current time with the generated poem, activate the `CLOCKWORK_SHOW_TIME` environment variable to display the time in the bottom right corner.

+### Display rotation

+Use the `CLOCKWORK_ROTATE` environment variable to define the degree of rotation, e.g. 180.

 ### Font

 Download a custom TrueType font (e.g. at https://fonts2u.com/), save them within the `font` directory and adjust the `CLOCKWORK_FONT` environment variable to adjust the displayed font.

+### Coincidence

+To influence the random function for choosing between api request and storage, set and increase the `CLOCKWORK_RANDOM_FACTOR` environment variable with an integer.
+Normally, it's 1 (api) to 1 (storage) as ratio.
+To increase the usage of the storage increase the env var, e.g. to 8 for 1 (api) to 8 (storage).

 ### Debug